Fencing for Sloped Yards: What Works Best?

 Not all fencing materials and styles adapt well to angled terrain.
 Here are a few that do:

 • Wood picket fencing: Classic and versatile, wood fences can be customized to fit almost any slope.
 You can use either stepped or racked methods depending on the design.
 Bonus: They’re easy to stain or paint to match your home.
-A good contractor, like those who specialize in both painters Eugene and fence building, can help ensure a consistent look across the yard.
+A good contractor, like those who specialize in both painters Central Oregon and fence building, can help ensure a consistent look across the yard.

 • Vinyl fencing: Low maintenance and clean-looking, vinyl works best with racked installation.
 Many modern vinyl systems are designed to accommodate slight slope variations without losing structural integrity.